ghua/JChessBoard/README.md

 ## Public methods

- - .start() - start game from standard position
+ - .start() - start a new game from standard position
- - .fenToPosition() - convert fen string to board position
+ - .fenToPosition() - convert a fen string to board position
- - .positionToFen() - vice versa previous fenToPosition
+ - .positionToFen() - opposite action to the previous fenToPosition
  - .clear() - clear the board
- - .move() - this method is the main tool for you, by this action you can move some piece to another cell. a set of parameters can be: algebraic notation or a cell number (bitboard representation).
+ - .move() - the main tool it moves a piece to a cell. a set of parameters can be: the algebraic notation or the cell number (a bitboard representation).
      Example: .move(52, 36) it is same as .move('e2e4') or .move('e4')

 You can consult the source code for definition of additional actions and events.